 Text messaging to minors should follow the guidelines applicable to other forms of communication, including integrating the principles of transparency.
 Ministry leaders and ministry team members should avoid private text communication with any minors.
-Communicating with minors regarding a ministry event should include copying a text message to the parent/guardian or forwarding the text message to the parent/guardian of the youth through email.
-Communicating with a group of youth through text messaging may be done as long as parents/guardians are included in the text recipients or are sent an email with the content of the text message, e.g. sending out a reflection or scripture of the day to all youth or providing information on an upcoming event.
+Communicating with minors regarding a ministry event should include copying a text message to the parent/guardian or forwarding the text message to the parent/guardian of the youth through text messaging may be done as long as parents/guardians are included in the text recipients or are sent an email with the content of the text message, e.g. sending out a reflection or scripture of the day to all youth or providing information on an upcoming event.